2.10 Provisions, contingent liabilities and contingent assets

 Interim Dividend and final dividend are paid/payable to all the shareholders whose name/s appear in the register of members as on the record date including related parties of the companies which is approved by the board of directors/shareholders (in case of final dividend).

-The Intercorporate deposit given/ taken between the group are for the purpose of investment of its surplus funds for the purpose of business activities.
-The loan rate is determined by considering the average borrowing rate of the group and all intercorporate deposits are repayment on demand.
-During the year ended the Group has not recorded any impairment on Intercorporate deposits.
+The Intercorporate deposit given/ taken between the group entities are for the purpose of investment of its surplus funds for the purpose of business activities.
+The loan rate is determined by considering the average borrowing rate of the group and all intercorporate deposits are repayable on demand.
+During the year ended, the Company has not recorded any impairment on Intercorporate deposits.

-o) Payable to Subsidiaries & Trade Payables to Key managerial person
+s) Payable to subsidiaries & trade payables to key managerial person

 Trade payables outstanding balances and payable to subsidiaries are unsecured, interest free and require settlement in cash.
 No guarantee or other security has been given against these payables.